-As with any other new hire, you’ll need to give your techie the lowdown on all of your policies and practices.
-Show them where they’ll be working, give them a tour of your workplace and introduce them to their new colleagues.
+As with any other new hire you’ll need to give your techie the lowdown on all of your policies and practices.
+Show them where they’ll be working give them a tour of your workplace and introduce them to their new coworkers.

-And buddy programmes can work particularly well in the case of technical hires who may well be confident in their skills, but perhaps a little shy or reticent to ask questions or socialise with their new colleagues.
+And buddy programs can work particularly well in the case of technical hires who may well be confident in their skills but perhaps a little shy or reticent to ask questions or socialize with their new coworkers.

 Things to do in your technical hire’s first week

 There’s little to no point in hiring top talent and not getting them started working as soon as possible.
 In your technical newbie’s first week as well as getting them trained up on various aspects of their job it is also a good idea to make sure they actually have some work to do.